Rothbard's Argument in Favour of Anarchism

 In my opinion, Rothbard’s argument can be shown to contain a number of errors.
 However, before turning to these flaws, a preliminary consideration is in order:

 Human beings as individuals betray features of personal autonomy, i.e. certain qualities inhere in the individual that entirely depend on the specific person, and cannot be effected by or occur in anyone else but that specific person.
-Such features range from nature’s call to personal associations motivating specific human action.
+Such features range from nature’s call to personal mental associations motivating specific human action.

 To buttress his argument, R. highlights a subset of these features of personal autonomy, namely those that concern the individual’s ability to ensure his survival, declaring these to be manifestations of the nature-given self-ownership of each human being.